obilaniu/Benzina/src/tools/image2heif/README.md

-# img2vid Utility Tool
+# image2heif Utility Tool

-img2vid pads, resizes and transcodes arbitrary image data into the h264 NV12 format, thereby making it fit for decoding by NVIDIA's codecs.
+image2heif transcodes arbitrary image data into the h265 NV12 format, thereby making it fit for decoding by NVIDIA's codecs.

-img2vid is licensed GPLv2 only because, through FFmpeg, it links to libx264, which carries the viral GPLv2 license.
+image2heif is licensed GPLv2 only because, through FFmpeg, it links to libx265, which carries the viral GPLv2 license.
 All other Benzina source code is licensed MIT.